rsepulveda2/rsa-form/README.md

 These Rsa-form partials can be easily added to your webpages.
 The users password is entered using a combination of letters from the keyboard and numbers clicked on the numeric keypad.
 The keypad ordering is changed everytime the page is refreshed and the page can be autorefreshed if desired.
-The widget also uses RSA encryption (as explained above) for added security.
+The widget will be submitted using RSA encryption (as explained above) for added security.

 To add the login widget to your login webpage, include the following line: